Click a topic: Property Taxes Water Quality Bonding (Debt) Fire Station #3 Development Rate

 The current plan for the Parkway is to run it north from 81 up to 117th.
 I don't understand why it was connected to 117th where it was rather than more to the east where it wouldn't hit houses, and was very vocal I thought the current routing was a bad idea.
 But... it's there and we will have to deal with it.
 Where it goes from there was also (in my opinion) messed up but it looks like we'll be correcting that.

 The original plans were to run it from where it connects with 117th at a 45 degree angle to the north end of Fernbrook.
 Then to have a road run from 113th & Fernbrook north west at a 45 degree to the south end of Zanzibar.
-That forms what I've called the notorious X. This should have been corrected years ago and looks like we'll be make a decision on it soon.
+That forms what I've called the notorious X. This should have been corrected years ago and we did it in 2023.

 My goal would be to simply run it north to connect to the south end of Zanzibar.
 This will be especially important if a future river crossing goes in (which I'm currently NOT in favor of).